ubports/docs.ubports.com/appdev/guides/dependencies.rst

       }
     }

 Build arguments are usually project specific.
-Therefore study the libraries build instructions and also look for ``option`` settings in its ``CMakeLists.txt`` (if CMake is used).
+Therefore, study the libraries build instructions and also look for ``option`` settings in its ``CMakeLists.txt`` (if CMake is used).
 The default build directory is ``build/LIBNAME/ARCHITECTURE``.
 Therefore builds for different architectures can exist in parallel.

 To actually build the library run ``clickable build-libs``.
 You may want to build it for the desktop, too, via ``clickable build-libs --arch amd64``.
 Don't forget to mention this step in your README!

-Pre-build
+Pre-built
 ^^^^^^^^^
-Note, that a pre-build library usually is only available as a shared object, that needs to be linked dynamically (no static linking).
+Note, that a pre-built library usually is only available as a shared object, that needs to be linked dynamically (no static linking).
 Furthermore, it may contain components that you don't need, resulting in a bloated app.
 It may even miss something, that you could achieve by compiling it yourself.
 Sometimes, a library is available in the Ubuntu Repositories, but is not installable for the architecture you need (likely ``armhf``).

-If the library is available in the Ubuntu Repositories (look out for dev-packages), you may simply add it to the dependencies list, like this:
+If the library is available in the Ubuntu Repositories, you can add it to the dependencies list, like this:

 .. code-block:: JSON
+   :emphasize-lines: 3-5

     {
       "template": "cmake",